 A vibrant, green, natural plant is something every home should include.
 Plants are so versatile they look awesome in any type of décor or style, take a trip to your local Ikea branch to pick up some greenery, you just need to pick the right plant for you.
 You can check out our guide to indoor plants here.

-So that’s our ultimate first apartment checklist — At the beginning, it will require trips back and forth to the store, and that’s totally fine.
+So that’s our ultimate first apartment home essentials checklist — In the beginning, it will require trips back and forth to the store, and that’s totally fine.
 Start with the things you really need, and then add on an upgrade as you can.
 You'll be ready for a stress-free transition to your new home (Thank goodness).